 Yours hugs are also warm and constricting, which isn’t ideal for a dog that gets too hot quickly and has obstructions in their airways.

+In general the Pug activity level is very low when compared with other breeds of dog.
 They make a lively addition to a household, but only as long as they are kept cool and not over exercised.

-Pugs are playful when they have the energy to be.
+Your Pug will be playful when they have the energy to be.
 They love games, especially training games and tug of war.
 Unfortunately, because these dogs suffer quite badly from breathing problems, there are some things you need to consider when it comes to exercise.

-Is a Pug Easy to Train?
+Is the Pug Easy to Train?

-Health Problems as a Result of the Pug’s Evolution
+Health Problems as a Result of the Pug’s Evolution?

 The Pug’s background means they are unfortunately not healthy dogs.
 In fact, some of the very aspects of the Pug which people find so appealing are actually indicators of serious underlying issues.